hyosung11/Launch-School/journal.md

 11:49 Made Anki cards from the questions at the end of the Mortgage Calculator assignment.

 13:59 Was AFK for ping pong where I got slaughtered today by Louis and then ate lunch and took a cold shower.
 My right elbow feels irritated even though I changed my trackpad to the left side.
 I feel tired and am going to take a nap.

+14:38 Took a short nap and read *Kettlebell Simple & Sinister*.